 Now, you can only share location using iMessages on iPhone and iPad, there is no option to do this on Mac.
 But the recipient can receive the messages on all three devices.
 So here is how it works.

-Open the iMessage app and select the name of the contract to whom you want to send you location.
-If you have never sent them a message before, you need to know their email address (used for apple ID) with which they have registered for iMessages.
+Open the iMessage app and select the name of the contract to whom you want to send your location.
+If you have never sent them a message before, you need to know their email address (used for Apple ID) or phone number with which they have registered for iMessage.